Rafael09ED/Arma/scripts/ArsenalGearTemplates.Stratis/readme.txt

 	- ACE3

 Notes:
-	There are currently no exception system to prevent some unit loadouts from being changed The script is untested for JIP
+	There is currently no exception system to prevent unit loadouts from being changed The script is untested for JIP

+This script is provided as is, without warranty of any kind.
+The author is not responsible for any direct, indirect, incidental or consequential damage of any kind, without limitation.